HorstFreigang/Canny/README.md

 **Value:** String
 **Default:** ``'<span>Close</span>'``

-Sets the label of close-button.
+Sets the label of the close-button.

 - - - -